dib-lab/2020-paper-sourmash-gather/manuscript.md

 | `gut real` | 96,423     | 99     | 36.0% |
 | `oil well real` | 1235 | 135 | 14.9% |

 Table: Four metagenomes and the number of genomes in the estimated minimum metagenome cover from GenBank.
-Overlap and % k-mers are estimated from FracMinHash sketch size. {#tbl:genbank-cover}
+Overlap and % k-mers identified are estimated from FracMinHash sketch size. {#tbl:genbank-cover}

 In Table @tbl:genbank-cover, we show the minimum metagenome cover for four metagenomes against GenBank - two mock communities